Originator: Chief Information Officer

 5.14.4 Exceptions and purchasing outside of guidelines

-Operational budgets may be used to purchase or upgrade mobile devices outside of the prescribed guidelines in section 5.14.2 Mobile Device Options, provided that there is a bone fide business need that justifies the use of College funds.
+Operational budgets may be used to purchase or upgrade mobile devices outside of the prescribed guidelines in section 5.14.2 Mobile Device Options, provided that there is a bona fide business need that justifies the use of College funds.

 5.14.5 Repair, Damage, and Loss